mrocklin/mrocklin.github.io/_sources/startups/best-practices.md.txt

 -----

 A common refrain we hear is "but this won't scale".
-This applies to early sales contracts, early product ideas, technology choices, and so on.
-It's ok, your job is to build something, not to build something scalable.  *Eventually* the thing will need to scale, but you don't need to do that first.
+This applies to early sales contracts, product ideas, technology choices, and so on.
+It's ok.
+Your first job is to build something, not to build something scalable.
+*Eventually* the thing will need to scale, but you don't need to do that yet.

-Tesla started with the Tesla Roadster, a fully electric sports car that cost around $250,000.
+Example: Tesla started with the Roadster, a fully electric sports car that cost
+$250,000.
 About 2,500 were ever made.
 This product didn't scale.
 The market of people willing to pay that much for a car is small, and the manufacturing process wasn't smooth.
-It didn't matter though, it allowed the company to experiment and iterate quickly so that they could then produce the Model 3.
-It's ok to start out by building the Roadster.
+It didn't matter though, it allowed the company to experiment and iterate quickly so that they could then produce the Model 3 and think about scaling issues.

+It's ok to start out by just building the Roadster.
 First build a thing, then build a thing that scales.
 Building a thing that scales right from the start reduces your chance of eventual success.